JustAHuman-xD/ClaimMaps/README.md

 <br>

 Claims Maps is a basic client-sided mod that renders a variety of claims on common map mods!<br>
 It supports the listed claim mods innately.
-(Refer to [Supported Version]) If your server isn't modded and is instead plugin based and running a claims plugin supported by [ClaimMessenger], install the plugin, and it will send you claims as join, leave, or travel to them!<br>
+(Refer to [Supported Versions]) If your server isn't modded and is instead plugin based and running a claims plugin supported by [ClaimMessenger], install the plugin, and it will send you claims as join, leave, or travel to them!<br>
 If you are using an unsupported claims plugin, feel free to request support for it on [ClaimMessenger's Issues Page]!